Core Web Vitals – and How to Improve Them

 Over 500 msPoor

-INP is usually hurt by heavy JavaScript on the main thread, long event handlers, third-party scripts (chat widgets, analytics tags, marketing pixels), and large React/Vue component trees rendering during interactions.
+INP is usually hurt by heavy JavaScript on the main thread, long event handlers, third-party scripts (chat widgets, analytics tags, marketing pixels), and large component trees rendering during interactions.
 Code-splitting and deferring non-essential scripts are the most common fixes.

 CLS (Cumulative Layout Shift)

 CLS measures visual stability — how often the layout shifts unexpectedly after the page starts loading.
+Good is 0.1 or less.

 CLS scoreRating